Skip to main content

 Deploy with Vercel

 To deploy your own version on Vercel, navigate to your instance and create a service user.
 Copy its id from the overview and set it as ZITADEL_SERVICE_USER_ID.
-Then create a personal access token (PAT), copy and set it as ZITADEL_SERVICE_USER_TOKEN, then navigate to your instance settings and make sure it gets IAM_OWNER permissions.
+Then create a personal access token (PAT), copy and set it as ZITADEL_SERVICE_USER_TOKEN, then navigate to Default settings and make sure it gets IAM_OWNER permissions.
 Finally set your instance url as ZITADEL_API_URL.
 Make sure to set it without trailing slash.
+Also ensure your login domain is registered on your instance by adding it as a trusted domain.

 Deploy to Vercel